Do Not Shop on Amazon for the Holidays This Year

 These are the people who we should be supporting this holiday season.
 These are our friends and neighbors, our family and our random acquaintances.
 Hell, they might even be complete strangers, but they need and deserve your hard-earned money WAY more than the shareholders of Amazon or Walmart.

 One way you can find out about these indie makers is by posting the same thing I did on my social media feeds and then peep at all the impressive links shared in the comments.
 Another is to check out online creator markets like Etsy, Uncommon Good, or Cratejoy where you can search for things the same way you would on Amazon, yet find independent, handmade versions.

-Assuming you feel comfortable doing so and COVID safety measures haven’t become even more restrictive, it’s vital that you support your favorite brick and mortar stores as well.
+It’s also vital that you support your favorite brick and mortar stores as well.
 They are in even more perilous predicaments than people who have online shops, since they have a whole lot of rent to contend with, too.
-Of course, many of them allow you to order online, but if you feel safe, I’m sure they’d like to see your lovely mask-covered face in person.
+Of course, many of them allow you to order online, but I’m sure they’d like to see your lovely face in person.

 This is also a fine opportunity to support local restaurants.
 Instead of cooking your holiday meals, order them from nearby eateries.
 You’ll be saving yourself hours of work and cleanup, while also supporting the places that make living in a city so great.
 And if humanly possible, see if you can pick up the food yourself since the delivery services are absolutely rapacious.

 Do not shop on Amazon this year.
 Support people who deserve your money.
 You’re going to be so glad you did.